 - Brief your client and/or employees about their options.

-Be sure that you let clients know about the requirements for duty of care so that they can make an informed decision.
 Some companies will insist that all employees return home immediately.
 Others will leave the decision up to employees if they have extended their stay after the group event is over.

 - Stay in touch with individuals who have elected to remain at the destination.Your DMC can greatly assist you.